AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 {: .highlight }

-Ontologies and examples are fetched from a EBI's [Ontology Look-up Service](https://www.ebi.ac.uk/ols4/).
+Ontologies and examples are fetched from an EBI Ontology [Ontology Look-up Service](https://www.ebi.ac.uk/ols4/).
 Every time Schemalink is loaded or the set of ontologies for annotating a class is changed, you have to wait for the dropdown menu to be enabled.

 #### Add and edit attributes for classes and relationships

-1. Select a class, a relationship, or a set taht includes classes and relationships
+1. Select a class, a relationship, or a set that includes classes and relationships
 2. In the ``inspector``, click on the ``+ Attribute`` button
 3. Provide a ``name`` for the attribute
 4. Optional: click on the edit panel and add: